Skip to main content

 Data Editing

 Edit cell values, insert rows, and delete rows directly in the data grid.
-Changes are submitted as standard INSERT, UPDATE, and DELETE statements via the Hrana HTTP API.
+Changes are submitted as standard INSERT, UPDATE, and DELETE statements, via the Hrana HTTP API in remote mode or directly against the file in local mode.

 Export